 - Represent leading Internet company in multi-jurisdictional federal and state litigation involving trademark, false advertising, unfair competition, copyright, and contract claims (CoStar v.
 LoopNet).*

-- Obtain summary judgment for patentee and licensor on recoupment claims in litigation involving patented methods of antibody humanization and design asserted against the RSV biologic Synagis® (MedImmune, LLC. v.
+- Represent PDL BioPharma in patent litigation involving methods of antibody humanization and design asserted against the RSV biologic Synagis®, including obtaining summary judgment on unenforceability and recoupment claims (MedImmune, LLC. v.
 PDL BioPharma).*

-- Defend against allegations of unenforceability and represent University of Pennsylvania in patent claims covering methods of inhibiting recurrence of HER2-related breast cancer asserted against Herceptin®, a leading biologic (Genentech, Inc. v.
+- Represent University of Pennsylvania in patent infringement claims covering methods of inhibiting recurrence of HER2-related breast cancer asserted against Herceptin®, a leading biologic (Genentech, Inc. v.
 Trustees of University of Pennsylvania).*

-- Manage discovery for ARIAD Pharmaceuticals, Harvard University, MIT, and Whitehead Institute in patent litigation over therapies for intracellular signal modulation, including Enbrel® (Amgen, Inc. v.
+- Represent ARIAD Pharmaceuticals, Harvard University, MIT, and Whitehead Institute in patent litigation over therapies for intracellular signal modulation, including Enbrel® (Amgen, Inc. v.
 ARIAD Pharmaceuticals, Inc.).*